War Babies (War Babies album)

 The album produced three singles, "Hang Me Up" (co-written by Tommy McMullin and Paul Stanley), "Cry Yourself to Sleep" (co-written by Brad Sinsel and Stanley), and "Blue Tomorrow" (a song dedicated to Andrew Wood from Mother Love Bone, who overdosed two years earlier).

-In addition, the song "In the Wind" features in the 1992 film Buffy the Vampire Slayer, the forerunner to the later successful TV series.
+In addition, the song "In the Wind" is featured in the 1992 film Buffy the Vampire Slayer.

 Sinsel later commented about his writing session with Stanley, calling him, "one of the biggest egomaniacs I have ever come across in my career.
 He was rude and disrespectful and at some point, I'm playing (TKO's) "Kill the Pain" while we're warming up.
 So, he says, "I'm going to start playing some stuff and you just tell me if you hear anything".
 What came out of it was just "Kill the Pain" backwards.
 At some point he goes, "how about in this part we do blah, blah, blah" and it was off of Love Gun.
-By now I've had enough of his remarks and I just looked at him and said, "look, it's not like I'm like Tommy (McMullin)" and he says, "what do you mean?" and I said, "it's not like I own a KISS doll, or something."
+By now I've had enough of his remarks and I just looked at him and said, "look, it's not like I'm like Tommy [McMullin]" and he says, "what do you mean?" and I said, "it's not like I own a KISS doll, or something."